mehty8/anti-social-app/README.md

    <img src="/register-login.png" alt="Register and login page">
    <p> </p>
    <p>
-      The Username can only have letters, numbers and underscore, and the Password must be at least 8 characters long and have at least 1 uppercase, 1 lowercase and 1 digit.
-So please proceed accordingly, however if the provided credentials are invalid, or something goes wrong during registration, a message down at the bottom will be shown and it tell You what to do.
-After you registered You can login immediately
+      The Username can only have letters, numbers and underscore.
+The Password must be at least 8 characters long and have at least 1 uppercase, 1 lowercase and 1 digit.
+So please proceed accordingly, however if the provided credentials are invalid, or something goes wrong during registration, a message, down at the bottom, will be shown and it is going to tell You what to do.
+After you registered You can login immediately.
    </p>
    <h2></h2>
 </div>